datajoint/element-calcium-imaging/README.md

 any particular design of experiment session, thus assembling a fully functional calcium imaging workflow.

-See [Background](Background.md) for the background information and development timeline.
++ See the [Element Calcium Imaging documentation](https://elements.datajoint.org/description/calcium_imaging/) for the background information and development timeline.

++ For more information on the DataJoint Elements project, please visit https://elements.datajoint.org.
+This work is supported by the National Institutes of Health.

 ## Element architecture